albrechtcolia/the-c-programming-language-solutions/readme.md

 - 17 - Sorting with options
 - 18 - Recover from input errors
 - 19 - Undcl that does not add redundant parentheses
+- 20 - Expanded dcl to handle declarations with function argument types, qualifiers, and so on

 <b>Chapter 06</b>
 - Under development.